Murder mystery party food

 We sometimes get queries about whether our games can be played around a sit-down meal.
 That’s not how we tend to play them, but our customers have explained to us how that has worked for them:

-Note: the overall timing was: guests arrive 7.00, game starts 7.20, game ends 10.45: so that's not really much longer than our normal schedule.
+The overall timing was: guests arrive at 7.00 pm, the game starts at 7.20 pm, and the game ends at 10.45 pm.
+So that’s not really much longer than our normal schedule.